The 4Es of Safety

 What are the 4Es of Safety?

-Promoting a safe transportation system requires a holistic approach considering Education, Enforcement, Engineering, and Emergency Response.
-These 4Es are the pillars of the Strategic Highway Safety Plan (SHSP) and lay the foundation for goals, objectives, and strategies to promote road safety.
+A safe transportation system requires a holistic approach built on the 4Es: Education, Enforcement, Engineering, and Emergency Response.
+These pillars form the foundation of the Strategic Highway Safety Plan (SHSP), guiding its goals, objectives, and strategies to improve road safety.

 Education

-A safe transportation system is only effective if users understand how the system works and use it as intended.
-Education does not only apply to drivers but all road users including pedestrians, bicyclists, motorcyclists, and micromobility users.
+A transportation system is only effective if users understand how it works and use it as intended.
+Education applies not only to drivers, but to all road users, including pedestrians, bicyclists, motorcyclists, and micromobility users.

 Enforcement